ICEI-PUC-Minas-PMGCC-TI/daigaku-connect/README.md

 # Daigaku Connect

-Daigaku Connect is a libre software project that aims to provide decentralized, safe and efficient communication for projects management within the university environment (since we're being forced to use Microsoft services 24/7).
+Daigaku Connect is a libre software project that aims to provide decentralized, safe and efficient communication for project management within the university environment (since we're being forced to use Microsoft services 24/7).

 ## Students in the team